Kaaserne/cpp-lazy/README.md

   // Some iterables are sized, if the input iterable is also sized: auto sized = lz::map(vec, [](int i) { return i + 1; });
   auto size = sized.size(); // == 4
+  // forward.size(); // error: forward is not sized, instead use (O(n) time): lz::eager_size(forward)

-  // Some iterables require sized iterables.
+  // Some iterables require the size of iterables.
 If the input iterable is not sized,
   // the sequence will be traversed to get the size using lz::eager_size.
 The iterable will be documented
   // appropriately if this requires a sized iterable.
 Example: auto zipper1 = lz::zip(lz::c_string("ab"), lz::c_string("cd")); // Calling .end() will take O(n) time